heikotopol/heikotopol.github.io/_pages/about.md

   - /about.html
 ---

-I am a mechanical engineer who works in the field of the mechanical behavior of solids.
-My focus lies on continuum mechanics, biomechanics of fibrous soft tissue, wave propagation in anisotropic media, and homogenization.
+I am a mechanical engineer who works in different fields of mechanics such as continuum mechanics, biomechanics of fibrous soft tissue, wave propagation in anisotropic media, and homogenization.
+I have studied and worked in Germany, USA, China, and Qatar.
+Now I am back in Germany and I work at the Institute of General Mechanics of RWTH Aachen University.

 ![Cervix](/images/WireFrameSnegative.jpg)